prisha8421/optimisation-assignment-flam/README.md

 Explanation:

-Upon successful optimization, the optimal values of unknowns θ,M,X were printed in both radians and degrees.
+Upon successful optimization, the optimal values of unknowns θ,M,X were printed in both radians and degrees

-The final minimized Mean L1 Distance was reported as the performance metric.
+The final minimized Mean L1 Distance and optimized equation was reported as the performance metric.

-The optimized equation was also automatically formatted into LaTeX for direct submission.

 Step 8 – Visualization and Verification